What does the acronym NO-DES stand for?

 Does the NO-DES system and unit use components that are approved for use in public water distribution systems?

-Yes, every component that comes in contact with distribution system water is approved for use in potable drinking water systems.
+Yes, every component that comes in contact with distribution system water is NSF 61 Certified and approved for use in potable drinking water systems.

 What is the maximum distance the NO-DES system can flush (hydrant to hydrant) or (hydrant to blow-off)?